State Tax Legal History

 The Supremacy Clause of the U.S. Constitution establishes that the U.S. Constitution and federal laws are “the Supreme Law of the Land.”
 As such, states cannot impose sales tax on the federal government.

-Legal precedent has been established by several high court judicial rulings, which include but are not limited to the following:
+Several high court judicial rulings have established this legal precedent, which include but are not limited to the following:

 Rulings were based on liability for payment; if the federal government is directly responsible for payment, states cannot assess a sales or use tax.
-Federal employees who are traveling on business or who are making work related purchases may or may not be subject to state taxes.
-States may be able to determine whether to apply taxes to federal government transaction.
+Federal employees who are traveling on business or who are making work-related purchases may or may not be subject to state taxes.
+States may be able to determine whether to apply taxes to federal government transactions.

-Centrally billed accounts (CBA): Accounts are issued at the agency, bureau, division, or fleet level, rather than to individuals (even if an individual’s name on the card).
+- Centrally Billed Accounts (CBA): Accounts are issued at the agency, bureau, division, or fleet level, rather than to individuals (even if an individual’s name is on the card).
 The federal government is billed directly for the purchase of goods and services and should not be assessed sales or use tax.
 These include:

-Individually billed accounts (IBA): Accounts are issued to authorized federal government employees.
+- Individually Billed Accounts (IBA): Accounts are issued to authorized federal government employees.
 Transactions may include travel expenses, which are paid by the employee directly and are later reimbursed by the federal government.
-This applies to IBA Travel cards.
+This applies to IBA travel cards/accounts.